-Not impaired receivables due from customers include past due but not impaired exposures, pursuant to the provisions of Bank of Italy Circular no. 272 of July 30, 2008 "Account matrix", and subsequent amendments, amounting to €488,248 thousand.
+Receivables due from customers include past due but not impaired exposures, pursuant to the provisions of Bank of Italy Circular no. 272 of July 30, 2008 "Account matrix", and subsequent amendments, amounting to $\notin$ 449,763 thousand.

-All purchases of non-recourse receivables made in Italy refer to factoring transactions pursuant to Law no. 52/91.
+All purchases of non-recourse receivables in Italy refer to factoring transactions pursuant to Law no. 52/91.